Skip to main content Skip to footer

 PowerPoint offers timeline templates in its template library under File > New.
 Search for “timeline” to find various visual timeline formats including roadmaps, milestone presentations, and process timelines.
 These templates focus on visual communication for presentations rather than detailed project tracking.

 Yes, timeline templates can support Agile when adapted for iterative planning.
-Agile timeline templates focus on sprint cycles, release trains, and milestone tracking rather than detailed long-term task scheduling.
+Agile timeline templates focus on sprint cycles, release trains, and milestone tracking rather than detailed long-term scheduling.
 They emphasize flexibility, regular updates, and rolling wave planning that aligns with Agile principles.

 Get started